 Notes: The total number of vessels is less than the sum of vessels across states because some vessels land in multiple states.
 Pre-IFQ is the annual average based on the years 2007 through 2009.
+See Table 1.1.2 for share category definitions.

 Source: Table 10 in NMFS 2016b.